 Strenuous – Walks over rough country with steep climbing.

 Fairly Strenuous – Some rough country and some fairly steep gradients can be expected.

 To pursue your interest please visit the Contact Us page and complete the form.
 The Membership Secretary will then send you a pack which will contain, amongst other things, the current walking programme.
 We strongly advise that, for your first walk, you attempt one with an easier category than you may think suitable for you.
 Please then contact the indicated leader of the walk to advise him/her that you are intending to join the walk and to disuss further the suitability of the walk for you.

 The meeting place for all walks, unless otherwise stated in the walking programme, is at the rear of Altrincham Station.
 At the rear of the station you will find the small car park which is set aside for rail travel users.
 To the left of the ramp leading to the station platform there is a digital timetable/ clock.
 This is where the members meet prior to setting off to the start point of the walk.
 Locate this point, ask for the leader and introduce yourself.
 You will in most cases be given a lift to, and back from, the start point of the walk and for this service you will be asked to make a contribution to the driver’s costs.
 Occasionally, if you are a driver and transport is in short supply, you may be asked to drive and one of your passengers will direct you to the start point of the walk if you are unsure of the way.

-Please note that for all walks in the countryside you will require walking boots, a waterproof coat and trousers, a rucksack, and enough food and water for the type/length of walk that you are undertaking.
+Please note that for all walks in the countryside you will require walking boots, a waterproof coat and trousers, a rucksack, a personal first aid kit and enough food and water for the type/length of walk that you are undertaking.